aria-tools/ARIA-tools/README.md

 ### ARIA-tools with support for S3 virtual data access
-GDAL Virtual File Systems capabilities (vsicurl) can be leveraged in ARIA-tools to avoid download of product during processing.
+GDAL Virtual File Systems capabilities (vsicurl) can be leveraged in ARIA-tools to avoid downloading Sentinel-1 GUNW products during processing.
+This is currently only supported for Sentinel-1 GUNW products (not NISAR GUNW).

+To use virtual access, generate a URL list using `ariaDownload.py -o url`, which produces a `.txt` file of product URLs.
+Pass this `.txt` file directly to `ariaExtract.py`, `ariaTSsetup.py`, or `ariaPlot.py` via the `-f` option — no download step is needed.
+ARIA-tools will stream data on-the-fly from the ASF archive using GDAL's `/vsicurl/` driver.

+For virtual processing, a local metadata cache (`aria_meta_cache.json`) is automatically created on first run to avoid repeated remote reads of product headers.
+Subsequent runs read from this cache for faster initialization.
+When expanding a time series with additional products, the existing cache is reused — only new URLs trigger remote metadata reads.

 Minimum requirements:
 ```